Mutual Information Estimation via $f$-Divergence and Data Derangements: Experimental Results

-The tested estimators are: $I_{NJEE}$, $I_{SMILE}$ ($\tau=1$), $I_{GAN-DIME}$, $I_{HD-DIME}$, $I_{KL-DIME}$, and $I_{CPC}$, as illustrated in Fig. \ref{fig:stairs}.
-The performance of $I_{MINE}$, $I_{NWJ}$, and $I_{SMILE} (\tau=\infty)$ is reported in Sec. \ref{sec:appendix_experiment_details} of the Appendix, since these algorithms exhibit lower performance compared to both SMILE and $f$-DIME.
-In fact, all the $f$-DIME estimators have lower variance compared to $I_{MINE}$, $I_{NWJ}$, and $I_{SMILE} (\tau = \infty)$, which are characterized by an exponentially increasing variance (see (\ref{eq:exponentially_increasing_variance})).
+We benchmark the proposed class of MI estimators on two settings utilized in previous papers \cite{Poole2019a, Song2020}.
+In the first setting (called \textbf{Gaussian}), a multidimensional Gaussian distribution is sampled to obtain $\mathbf{x}$ and $\mathbf{n}$ samples, independently.
+Then, $\mathbf{y}$ is obtained as linear combination of $\mathbf{x}$ and $\mathbf{n}$: $\mathbf{y} = \rho \, \mathbf{x} + \sqrt{1-\rho^2} \, \mathbf{n}$, where $\rho$ is the correlation coefficient.
+In the second setting (referred to as \textbf{cubic}), the nonlinear transformation $\mathbf{y} \mapsto \mathbf{y}^3$ is applied to the Gaussian samples.
+The true MI follows a staircase shape, where each step is a multiple of $2$ $nats$.
+Each neural network is trained for 4k iterations for each stair step, with a batch size of $64$ samples ($N=64$).
+The tested estimators are: $I_{NJEE}$, $I_{SMILE}$ ($\tau=1$), $I_{GAN-DIME}$, $I_{HD-DIME}$, $I_{KL-DIME}$, and $I_{CPC}$, as illustrated in Fig. \ref{fig:stairs_d5_bs64}.
+The performance of $I_{MINE}$, $I_{NWJ}$, and $I_{SMILE} (\tau=\infty)$ is reported in Sec. \ref{sec:appendix_experiment_details} of the Appendix, since they exhibit lower performance compared to both SMILE and $f$-DIME.
+In fact, all the $f$-DIME estimators have lower variance compared to $I_{MINE}$, $I_{NWJ}$, and $I_{SMILE} (\tau = \infty)$, which are characterized by an exponentially increasing variance (see \eqref{eq:exponentially_increasing_variance}, Tab. \ref{tab:var_gauss_d_varying}, Fig. \ref{fig:var_gauss_d_varying}, and Fig. \ref{fig:stairs_d20_bs64_MINE_NW_SMILE} in the Appendix).
 In particular, all the estimators analyzed belonging to the $f$-DIME class achieve significantly low bias and variance when the true MI is small.
 Interestingly, for high target MI, different $f$-divergences lead to dissimilar estimation properties.
 For large MI, $I_{KL-DIME}$ is characterized by a low variance, at the expense of a high bias and a slow rise time.
 Contrarily, $I_{HD-DIME}$ attains a lower bias at the cost of slightly higher variance w.r.t. $I_{KL-DIME}$.
 Diversely, $I_{GAN-DIME}$ achieves the lowest bias, and a variance comparable to $I_{HD-DIME}$.
+Additional results confirming the estimators' behavior when $d$ and $N$ vary, including experiments with high data dimensionality, are reported and described in Appendix \ref{sec:appendix_experiment_details}.